Q: How do get my exam to the Academic Support Center (ASC) for student testing?

 Q: Why should I give “extra attention” to students with disabilities?

 A: First, the law calls us to do so.
-But even more foremost in our minds is our dedication to the students here at EMU.
+But foremost in our minds is our dedication to all students here at EMU.
 We have developed a reputation as a University that is supportive of persons with diverse needs.
 We hope to be viewed as a “user-friendly” setting.
 As faculty and staff we are mentoring a way of life for all the students that is inclusive and benefits everyone and teaches some persons a new way of thinking and doing.